 Other early Hungerfords include William de Hungerford, Abbot of Cerne, who died in 1232; William de Hungerford, Abbott of Waverley, who died in 1276, Adam Hungerford, juror at Hungerford in May 1327; and Sir Giles de Hungerford, who fought at the Battle of Crecy in 1346.

 A Walter de Hungerford (the first of many with this name!), whose date of birth is not known, married Maud de Heytesbury, and they settled in the village of Heytesbury in Wiltshire.
 Walter and Maud had two sons, Robert (born c1285) and Walter (born 1286).

 Walter and Maud's elder son Robert (c1285-1352) was later knighted - Sir Robert de Hungerford.
 He was closely associated with Hungerford, and lived at Standen, Hopgrass and/or Stokke Manor on the outskirts of Great Bedwyn.

-Robert's first wife was Geva, widow of Adam de Stokke, and no doubt he acquired that manor by this marriage.
-After her death, he married Joan.
+Robert's first wife was Joan, but after her death he married Geva, widow of Adam de Stokke.
+No doubt he acquired that manor by this marriage.

 He was an important man.
 In 1313 he was appointed Bailiff for the Duchy of Lancaster in Berkshire and Wiltshire.